$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: Unifying bounce and late-time accelerated cosmologies

 In summary, up to now we have achieved our target to unify bounce and late acceleration in a single scenario.
 The last step is to determine the model parameters in order to obtain a viable scenario.
 The above scenario contains the four parameters $a_{k}$, $t_{i}$, $\alpha$ and $\beta$, in addition to the barotropic index (equation of state) parameter $\gamma$, which takes the values $\gamma=1$ for dust matter and $\gamma=4/3$ for radiation.
 In order determine their values, one should thus choose four conditions from the observed universe history.

 In standard Big Bang cosmology there is the initial singularity at cosmic time $t=0$.
-However, since in our case $-\infty < t < \infty$ it proves convenient to set $t=0$ at the de Sitter phase at $H_{max}=\sqrt{\frac{\alpha}{6\gamma}}+\beta$, which is identified with point $G$ on the phase portrait of Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}.
+However, since in our case $-\infty < t < \infty$ it proves convenient to set $t=0$ at the fixed point $\dot{H}=0$ with $H_{max}=\sqrt{\frac{\alpha}{6\gamma}}+\beta$, which is identified with point $G$ on the phase portrait of Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}.
+From now on all time identifications are calculated from the fixed point $G$.
 This choice enables us to confront the model with the standard observational requirements of the cosmic thermal history.
-Imposing the de Sitter phase condition $\dot{H}=0$ in Eq. (\ref{unified-Hubble-dr}) and solving for the cosmic time $t$ we acquire
+Imposing the fixed point phase condition $\dot{H}=0$ in Eq. (\ref{unified-Hubble-dr}) and solving for the cosmic time $t$ we acquire

-where $t_{-}$ ($t_{+}$) identifies the de Sitter phase at $H<0$ ($H>0$) regime at point $E$ ($G$) of the phase portrait Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}.
-Setting $t_{+}=0$ as illustrated above, we determine that
+where $t^{-}$ ($t^{+}$) identifies the fixed point phase at $H<0$ ($H>0$) regime at point $E$ ($G$) of the phase portrait Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}.
+Setting $t^{+}=0$ as illustrated above, we determine that

-Therefore, we find that $t_{-}=2t_{i}=-2\sqrt{\frac{2}{3\gamma\alpha}}$ at point $G$.
+Therefore, we find that $t^{-}=2t_{i}=-2\sqrt{\frac{2}{3\gamma\alpha}}$ at point $G$.
 This is the first out of the four conditions.
 For the other three we choose:\\ (i) For the present time we choose $t_{0}\approx 4.3\times 10^{17}$ s as it arises from standard cosmology, and we moreover normalize the present scale factor to $a_{0}=a(t_{0})=1$.\\ (ii) At the end of inflation (point $K$ on Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}), which corresponds to zero acceleration $\ddot{a}=0$ we need to have $t\sim 10^{-32}$ s as expected from standard cosmology.\\ (iii) For the late-time transition from deceleration to acceleration (point $L$), where the acceleration is again zero, namely $\ddot{a}=0$, we impose a time $t\sim2.4\times 10^{17}$ s, which is consistent with the observed transition redshift $z_{tr}\sim0.6-0.8$ \cite{Capozziello:2015rda}.
 Finally, alongside conditions (i) and (iii) we consider $\gamma=1$ as cold dark matter is expected to dominate the evolution, while for condition (ii) we impose $\gamma=4/3$ as radiation is expected to be dominant at the reheating phase by the end of inflation.
 Hence, we conclude that

 while inserting into (\ref{ti}) we find